ErickL1808/Custom-Multi-Region-Web-Application-in-Azure/README.md

 ![Screenshot 2025-04-07 162832](https://github.com/user-attachments/assets/64774458-8d10-42ae-9ad1-58a067a4c9d3)

 Ping **EastUS-VM-HA** (*10.30.1.4*) from the local machine</br>
-(Pings from my local machine or any device outside the VM's virtual network will not reach to the VM)
+(Pings from a local machine or any device outside the VM's virtual network will not reach to the VM)

 ![Screenshot 2025-04-07 163109](https://github.com/user-attachments/assets/c9c3aeaa-9607-4851-8587-c34a4cf6e8c5)